agsb/f2u/docs/Notes.md

 *still not operational*

 *still lots of english errors, please correct me*

+# 28/10/2022

+- review of inner interpreter code, optimize code, link and jump as background

+- review for try compliance to DPANS-94, ANSI

+- rewrite core functions to use return stack only

 # 16/10/2022

 - return to f2u for review of flush flash memory, the optiboot crew leaves the solution at plainsight